 11. The turnover rate is 10 times higher for employees leaving within the first year.

-With the increase in the average turnover rate, the costs of turnovers increased as well.
-While the previously mentioned cost of replacement of 33% of the employee’s salary is an average, the real cost depends on the industry and range of the job.
+With the increase in the average turnover rate, the total cost of turnovers increased as well.
+While the previously mentioned replacement cost of 33% of the employee’s compensation is an average, the real cost depends on the industry and range of the job.

-Among the reasons for leaving the job, employees often cite difficulties in maintaining work-life balance.
-Not surprisingly, the option of remote work can significantly affect the turnover rate.
+Among the reasons for leaving their job, employees often cite difficulties in maintaining a work-life balance.
+Not surprisingly, the remote work option can significantly affect the turnover rate.
 In fact, remote working statistics show that 68% of employees worldwide say they are successful in working from home.

 15. 60% of companies don't have clear goals set up for new employees.